Exponential decay for damped Klein-Gordon equations on asymptotically cylindrical and conic manifolds: Introduction

 where $\Delta_g$ is the positive Laplace-Beltrami operator on $(M,g)$.
 Consider

 which is a bounded linear operator from $D(A)=H^2(M)\times H^1(M)$ to $X=H^1(M)\times L^2(M)$, which is further dissipative in the sense that

-By noting that $D(A)$ is dense in $X$, $A$ is a bounded dissipative operator on Hilbert space $X$, and \cite[Theorem 2.1]{lp61} tells us $A$ generates a strongly continuous semigroup $e^{tA}$ on $X$ that is further a contraction semigroup, in the sense that $\|e^{tA}\|_{X\rightarrow X}\le 1$ for each $t\ge 0$.
+By noting that $D(A)$ is dense in $X$, $A$ is a bounded dissipative operator on Hilbert space $X$, and the Lumer-Phillips theorem tells us $A$ generates a strongly continuous semigroup $e^{tA}$ on $X$ that is further a contraction semigroup, in the sense that $\|e^{tA}\|_{X\rightarrow X}\le 1$ for each $t\ge 0$.
 Note we can formulate the equation \eqref{S1L5} as a Cauchy problem for $U(t, x)=(u(t,x), \pd_t u(t,x))$, that is

 and the strongly continuous semigroup $e^{tA}$ is the solution operator to the Cauchy problem, where the unique solution is $e^{tA}U_0$.
 As we look into how fast the global energy decays, it suffices to look at the decay of the operator norm of the semigroup $e^{tA}$.
 Indeed, the energy of the solution to \eqref{S1L5} is